PUP Startup Script

 Solutions:

-# Use predefined position instead of absolute coordinates
+# Use predefined positions instead of absolute coordinates

 set startup_position center